IDMNYU/DM-GY6063A-Creative-Coding/README.md

 * IDM coursework documentation blog on Tumblr (20%).
 See documentation section for more info on blog requirements.

 * Final project.
-This project can be an interactive tool, a data visualization/sonification, a performance project, or any other approved proposal.
-Your project must use p5.js (25%).
+This project can be an interactive tool, a data visualization/sonification, or any other approved proposal.
+Your project must use p5.js.
+All final projects will be collected and put together as an "interactive book" (25%).

 # Final project